-You want the listener to see how your problem is farreaching, not a one-off story.
+You want the listener to see how your problem is far-reaching, not a one-off story.
 This will help people understand how problems are connected to power.
-For example, activists from Parkland, Florida connected their personal stories about surviving a shooting at their high school to the stories of different forms of gun violence in all types of places and communities across the U.S. Illustrating this broader context helps explain why they demand sweeping gun law reforms rather than only school safety measures.
+For example, activists from Parkland, Florida connected their personal stories about surviving a shooting at their high school to the stories of different forms of gun violence in all types of places and communities across the U.S. Illustrating this broader context helps explain why they demand sweeping gun law reforms rather than only school safety measures and widens their base of support.